4 Hazards of the Electric Power Industry & How to Eliminate Them

 clothing or a fall harness.

 In a power plant or substation however, eliminating a hazard can be infeasible or create more problems than it solves.
-Because of that, OSHA provides expanded standards that pertain to the five remaining pieces of the hierarchy, which will be covered in Tip 2.
+Because of that, OSHA provides expanded standards that pertain to the five remaining pieces of the hierarchy, which are in Tip 2.

 Tip 2: Implement the Expanded OSHA Standard for the Power Generation Industry